jonesd/docker-presentation/slides.md

 CMD [ "npm", "start" ]
 ```
-+ Notice how some of the docker run command line options we were using are now included in this file
++ Notice how some of the docker run command line options we were using are now represented in this file

 ---